-- Alternative routes must be included as a section at the end of the road book on paper with a different colour. - Other requirements at the end of the road book: - Retirement form - Enquiry form - To include the SOS/OK symbols in A4 size (folded in landscape format) as last page in the road book is optional for the organiser.
+- Alternative routes must be included as a section at the end of the road book on paper with a different colour. - Other requirements at the end of the road book: - Retirement form - Enquiry form

 5. CHANGES

 In case of a change in the road book (e. g. with a bulletin) not only the changed indication boxes have to be shown but also the last and the first valid indication boxes have to be printed with their numbers.
 The changed pages should be issued in A5 to be inserted into the road book